 A couple of hundred metres ahead is another lookout pavilion that offers views of the western coast of Lamma Island.
 A lookout point is a short detour from the trail.

-From here on out, the trail remains fairly uneventful with occasional glimpses of the right on the right where the Lamma Youth Camp is located.
+From here on out, the trail remains fairly uneventful with occasional glimpses of the Lamma Youth Camp on the right.

 The detour for the youth camp is located another 150 metres from the lookout pavilion.